Daxaar/xrm-cli/README.md

 This tool can also be used by a system administrator for deploying solutions across environments.

 Unit tests are written in xunit.
-If you wish to use the resharper test runner and you're on a version lower than 8 install this [http://xunitcontrib.codeplex.com/releases](runner plugin)
+If you wish to use the resharper test runner and you're on a version lower than 8 install this [runner plugin](http://xunitcontrib.codeplex.com/releases)
 Some example usages:

 #####Export a solution managed and increment the version number also saves the server details to config which will be reused on subsequent commands if server details are not specified.